farshed/duofolio/README.md

 ## Why?

 One of the best ways to learn a language is by reading books in it.
-However, reader frequently needs to look up words from a dictionary, which can disrupt their engagement and immersion.
+However, readers frequently need to look up words from a dictionary, which can disrupt their concentration and immersion.
 This is where Duofolio comes in.
-It has a built-in dictionary system to quickly look up words by simply selecting them, without breaking your concentration.
+It has a built-in translation system to quickly look up words by simply selecting them, without breaking your flow.
 <br><br>
 Duofolio supports bidirectional translation in more than a hundred languages.